SergiGomez/kaggle-speech-recognition/README.md

 # Code structure

+Important notes:

-Important note: The main skeleton of the code, as well as some specific functions, were taken from the great TensorFlow tutorial (www.tensorflow.org/tutorials/sequences/audio_recognition).
+1) The main skeleton of the code, as well as some specific functions, were taken from the great TensorFlow tutorial (www.tensorflow.org/tutorials/sequences/audio_recognition).
 It would not have been possible to get this project started without the great help of such a great tutorial prepared by the incredible team working at TensorFlow

+2)

+- main.py: Main execution that performs the training task
 - scan_hyperparameters.sh: Bash program that schedules training executions with different combinations of hyperparameters given
-- s00_input_params: Parameters that user should input before executing the main script s_train
+- 00_input_params.py: Parameters that user should input before executing the main script s_train
-- s_train.py: Main Exec
-- s01_input_data.py: Reads the data in Audio format
+- 01_input_data.py: Reads the data in Audio format
-- s02_get_data.py: Class that transforms it to the format that will be fed to the NN
+- 02_get_data.py: Class that transforms it to the format that will be fed to the NN
-- s03_models.py: NN models that are used in this project.
-CNN were used in this project with few variations on the architecture.
+- 03_models.py: Convolutional Neural Network models that are used in this project.
+The models used in this project present few variations on their architecture.
+An LSTM model was also considered but its performance was not as good as the performance coming from CNN models, so the latter approach was finally further developed.
-- s04_make_predictions.py: Script that does the predictions taking the last model trained.
+- 04_make_predictions.py: Task that does the predictions taking the last model trained.
+This function needs to be further developed so the user can choose which model needs to be picked for prediction.
-- s05_metrics_data.py: Script that gets the performance metrics (Accuracy) of the predictions made.
+- 05_metrics_data.py: Task that calculates and shows the performance metrics (Accuracy) of the predictions made.

-Script where NN model is defined: s02
+- 06_load_data.py: Ensemble of functions that read and load the tranining and test data in audio format
+- 07_postprocess_submission.py: Script that makes the processing and prediction over the test dataset, and postprocess the prediction so the resulting file can be downloaded.
+The aim of this function was to automatise the preparation of the submission to the Kaggle website, implying the minimal effort by the user.

 # Datasets
 * data/train: dataset to develop our algorithm.
 We divide these data into: